Best Staging Paint Colors To Sell Your House

 Best Gray Paint Colors for Selling Your House

-i know, I know.
+I know, I know.
 I just talked about how gray is on its way out.
 Don’t use gray.
-Even though cool grays are on the way out as the most popular staging paint color, it still may be the best color for a room or rooms in your home if you have alot of gray elements like gray flooring or tile, or a gray kitchen.
-Choose lighter cooler grays as opposed to the mid-darker grays that were popular a few years ago.
+The mid-tone grays are out, but the lighter grays are still in.
+Lighter grays are popular in some regions, where you will see the whites popular in other regions.
+Choose lighter grays as opposed to the mid-darker grays that were popular a few years ago.

 Benjamin Moore’s Paper White OC-55

 Benjamin Moore’s Paper White name is a little misleading.
 Its not actually white.
 It’s a “cool” gray that is very light and neutral.
 It’s perfect for houses that have gray colored floors, or fixed cool elements like gray kitchen cabinets.
 This light gray can be an option to tie your fixed elements together and create the perfect backdrop for artwork and accessories.

 If you’re looking something for a little darker than Benjamin Moore’s Paper White, try Sherwin Williams’s Olympus White.
 Its name is also a little misleading as it too, like BM Paper White, its not actually white.
 LOL.
 It’s a “cool” gray that is very light and neutral, with blue undertones.
 This light gray can be an option to tie your fixed elements together and create the perfect backdrop for artwork and accessories.
 It is the darkest I would go in a gray to stage your home with these current trends.

 BEST CEILING & TRIM COLORS TO SELL YOUR HOUSE